The Ringy Blog

 3. Presentation

-Based on the discovery stage, the sales rep presents the product as a solution to the customer's pain points and business goals.
-The presentation should focus on the benefits and value the product offers the customer rather than just its features.
+Based on what you learned during discovery, present the product as a solution to the customer's specific pain points and business goals.
+The presentation should focus on benefits and value rather than a laundry list of features.

 4. Objection Handling